emmanovich/silence/README.md

 # Ancient Calendar Converter

-Ancient Calendar Converter is a Python application that demonstrates date conversion between several historical calendar systems.
+Ancient Calendar Converter is a Python application that demonstrates date conversion between several historical calendar systems

-The project provides a compact reference of calendar traditions and generates approximate representations of dates across different civilizations.
+The project provides a compact reference of calendar traditions and generates approximate representations of dates across different civilizations

 ## Supported Calendars